 [Image Source: Wikimedia]

-As the O&G industry has disposed of more and more wastewater through deep well injection, the quakes have grown.
+As the O&G industry has disposed of more and more wastewater through deep good injection, the quakes have grown.
 With that said, the quakes being felt are still relatively small.
 In order to cause any significant or noticeable damage, it is estimated that a quake would need to be a 5.4 or higher.
-There has yet to be study into whether the process of deep well injection could even cause earthquakes of this magnitude.
+There has yet to be studied into whether the process of deep good injection could even cause earthquakes of this magnitude.
 The main concern placed on the Fracking industry needs to shift to the disposal of wastewater.
 The industry is currently doing a good job keeping that wastewater from polluting other water sources, it's simply the storage of the water that has become the issue.
 The process of hydraulic fracking does not cause earthquakes rather as mentioned above, deep well injection can lead to seismic activity.

 Hydraulic fracturing is an incredibly broad term and has freed the United States economy from large foreign energy dependence.
 The benefits of fracking are often not focused on in comparison to the much more interesting story of environmental disaster and danger.
 The latter makes for a much better headline.
 Fracking is also not only used for natural gas, it can be used to extract crude oil or any other trapped fluid deep in the earth’s crust.